benadamstyles/making-of-history/_posts/2015-06-19-historic-hotties-dom-joao-vi-king-john-vi.md

 1. _Dom Pedro: The Struggle for Liberty in Brazil and Portugal, 1798-1834_.
 Neill Macaulay.
 Durham: Duke University Press.
 1986.

 2. _1808 The Flight of the Emperor: How a Weak Prince, a Mad Queen, and the British Navy Tricked Napoleon and Changed the New World_.
 Laurentino Gomes, translated from Portuguese by Andrew Nevins.
 Connecticut: Lyons Press.
-2007; translated 2013.
+2007; translated edition 2013.

 Images Used: